 We banished Nature, made it bleed

-As a moon’s strange light falls onto rocks,
+As a moon’s cold sighs breathe onto rocks,

 Blows the stench of a terrible pox.